Search

 If you are looking for a type of stock that tends to be less volatile than its aggressive growth counterparts, you may want to consider dividend stocks.
 Dividend stocks are equity securities that represent ownership in a publicly traded company that pays dividends to its shareholders.
 Dividend stocks can fluctuate in value like other equity investment types, but they also provide income in the form of dividends.
 They also may provide investors with capital appreciation over time.

-Fixed income investments and market volatility
+Fixed-income investments and market volatility

-Equities come in many shapes and sizes—with varying degrees of risk.
-In the face of recession-related concerns, many investors choose to consider fixed income investments such as bonds, certificates of deposit and Treasury inflation-protected securities (TIPS).
+You may choose to consider fixed-income investments such as bonds, CDs and TIPS.
 These securities provide a regular income in the form of interest payments.
 They are typically less risky than other types of investments, such as stocks and commodities, making them a good choice for conservative investors.
-The downside of many conservative investments is that they may not keep up with inflation over 10+ years.

 Get more tips for investing during a market downturn